remoteintech/remote-jobs/company-profiles/scopic-software.md

 # Scopic Software

 ## Company blurb
-Custom solutions for virtually everything.
-The world’s largest virtual company.
 We create custom solutions for virtually everything!
 Our passion is developing visually engaging and interactive solutions, custom made to enhance your business.
 Over a decade of service and 1000+ projects, developing digital products and user-centric software for a wide range of industries and niches including: Manufacturing, Music and film, Fintech, Food and Fitness, Healthcare and Gaming.

 ## Company size
-200+ number of Scopic team members.
+200+

 ## Remote status
-We are a fully remote company, with our team member located in 30+ countries.
+We are a fully remote company, with our team members located in 30+ countries.

 ## Region
 Albania